syncliteio/SyncLite/README.md

 |        --------deploy.bat/deploy.sh    ==> Deployment script for deploying SyncLite consolidator and sample application from the lib directory
 |        |
 |        |
-|        --------start.bat/start.sh    ==> Launch script to start Apache Tomcat and the deployed SyncLite applications.
+|        --------start.bat/start.sh    ==> Launch script to start tomcat and the deployed SyncLite applications.
 |        |
 |        |
 |        --------docker-deploy.sh/docker-start.sh   ==> Deployment and launch scripts for running SyncLite Consolidator inside a docker container.